Public radio offers many opportunities to get your music covered, especially if you can find a cultural angle or are part of the local scene.

 How to make money

 You make money from all of these radio sources via royalties, specifically via your composition PRO for the songwriter and publisher, as well as via SoundExchange when they stream over the internet.
 If you haven’t signed up for these, get this done first so you can get paid.
-In fact, make sure any music you submit is registered properly for all royalties available to you.
+In fact, make sure any new music you submit is registered properly for all royalties available to you.
+Do you want to know more about music licensing services?
 For more detailed info about how royalties work and how to protect your music and ensure you get all the money that’s owed you, see the “Licensing and Royalties” chapter of our book, Making Money With Music.